XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 Sudden, large increases, however, take more time to adjust.
-The instant 20M increase discussed above, for instance, would require about 28 days to be fully reflected in the reward rate earned by Oxen nodes (although rewards would be continually increasing over this period at the maximum increase rate) starting from a 40M pool.
+The instant 20M increase discussed above, for instance, would require about 28 days to be fully reflected in the reward rate earned by Equilibria nodes (although rewards would be continually increasing over this period at the maximum increase rate) starting from a 40M pool.
 Albeit slow, this is an exponential process, and so as the pool becomes larger, increases of the same size can be adjusted to more quickly.
 For instance, a 60M pool would fully accommodate a 20M increase in 20 days, and a 100M pool would fully accommodate